zachoines/TATS/README.md

 	* tar -xvzf haarModel.tar.gz

 * Build and Run TATS
+	* Update the CMakeLists.txt with desired example program from ./examples
 	* cmake .
 		* May need to set CMAKE_PREFIX_PATH for libtorch in CMakeLists.txt to its Python3 library locatiion
     * make TATS